MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/EvoSpikNet/UserManual.en.md

 # EvoSpikeNet Dashboard User Manual

+**Last Updated:** November 26, 2025

 ## 1. Introduction

-This document explains how to use each feature of the `EvoSpikeNet Dashboard` and the technical implementation behind them.
-This dashboard is a tool for interactively running and visualizing the various functions of the EvoSpikeNet framework from a browser.
+This document explains how to use the features of the `EvoSpikeNet Dashboard`.
+This dashboard is a unified interface for interactively operating and visualizing the complex capabilities of the EvoSpikeNet framework from a browser.

 ## 2. Setup and Launch

-This project fully utilizes Docker Compose to launch the application and its required services (the Milvus database) simultaneously.
+This project fully utilizes Docker Compose to launch the application and all its necessary backend services (API, databases, Milvus, etc.) at once.

 ### 2.1.
 Prerequisites
 - Docker